brandontlocke/openrefine-for-complicated-civic-data/readme.md

 ### Geocoding
 This dataset has the locations of each traffic stop in it, but for many mapping platforms, knowing the street address isn't enough.
 Luckily, OpenRefine can use Geolocation APIs to find a latitude and longitude for addresses - even if they're just cross-street descriptions like the ones most commonly used in this dataset.

-#### Quick Workshop Version

 *We'll do a small subset of these traffic stops using Google Maps, which doesn't require a user key to access the geocoder.
 The downsides of using Google Maps are that they do not allow the data to be used in platforms besides Google Maps, and that they have a limit of 2,500 requests per day.
-This process is taken from the [OpenRefine Wiki](https://github.com/OpenRefine/OpenRefine/wiki/Geocoding), which also includes instructions on using the Google API in batches to complete an entire datset*
+This process is taken from the [OpenRefine Wiki](https://github.com/OpenRefine/OpenRefine/wiki/Geocoding), which also includes instructions on using the Google API in batches to complete an entire datset.
+[Click here to see instructions for doing the complete dataset](#full-geocoding-instructions)*

 Since there's a limit of 2,500 requests per day and the API takes a bit of time, we'll filter out just two rows to gather latitude and longitude.